Function & Authority

 Local District Information

 At present, there are sixteen local historic districts.
 Click on the links below to review the design guidelines for each district.
 The individuals listed below are neighborhood contacts and have volunteered to serve as liaisons for potential applications filed with the Landmarks Commission.
 Please note that neighborhood contacts may offer advice and opinions.
 However, final decisions on any case will be made by the Landmarks Commission.

 - Map of all local landmarks districts

-- Annesdale-Snowden (Map) Neighborhood Contact: Brandon Knisley
+- Annesdale-Snowden (Map) Neighborhood Contact: Christopher Church

 - Central Gardens (Map) Neighborhood Contact: Shelly Rainwater